peterszerzo/elm-gameroom/talk.md

 ### Ok, well, not quite that simple

+Communicating with the back-end goes through ports.

-Cannot publish a package that defines its own ports.
+But you cannot publish a package that defines its own ports, for very good reasons:
+* may clash with port names the client defined.
+* may make projects rely on poorly documented ports.
+* semantic versioning on what goes in and out of ports cannot be enforced.

+---

+### The responsible cheater

 It is the client's responsibility to set up the ports and communicate with them in the 'correct' way.

+`elm-gameroom` expects these ports to be passed in by the client.

 ```elm
 type alias Ports msg =